ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 Crowdsourced Network to verify the authenticity of the participants, while also preserving user privacy.

-- First, the Crowdsourced Network should nsure that only authentic Finding Devices are sending reports to the Crowdsourced Network, and this should occur via an authenticated and encrypted channel.
+- First, the Crowdsourced Network should ensure that only authentic Finding Devices are sending reports to the Crowdsourced Network, and this should occur via an authenticated and encrypted channel.
 This will help prevent malicious actors from interfering with location